 A supplemental investigation for MC was conducted at the Camp Butner FUDS MRA in 2006 and is documented in the Munitions Constituents Sampling Report (August 2006).
 The objective of the investigation was to evaluate MC potentially present at six FUDS.
-Sampling was biased to heavy use target/impact areas, firing points, and low order detonations/exposed explosives locations, etc. These samples were analyzed for TAL metals, explosives, and perchlorate.
-Twenty-three soil samples and four water samples were collected.
-Various metals were detected; however, these concentrations were lower than results from the background/off-site sample (aluminum, arsenic, chromium, iron, lead, manganese, and vanadium).
-The report concluded metals detected are not due to MC/MEC based on the presence in background sample results.
+The sampling effort included the collection of soil (15 locations at the Camp Butner FUDS MRA and 0 locations within MRS-06) and surface water (three locations at the Camp Butner FUDS MRA and 0 locations within MRS-06) samples, which were biased to heavy use target/impact areas, firing points, and low order detonations/exposed explosives locations.
+These samples were analyzed for TAL metals, explosives, and perchlorate.
+Various metals were detected in the soil samples collected from within the Camp Butner FUDS MRA.
+However, these concentrations were lower than results from the background/off-site sample (aluminum, arsenic, chromium, iron, lead, manganese, and vanadium).
+The report concluded metals detected are not due to MC/MEC due to the presence in background sample results.
 In addition, impact from MEC on the surface water was not discernable and the regional geology supports the natural occurrence as a potential source of metals detected in the soil and surface water.
 The results of the study indicated that explosive compound concentrations were not detected in the soil or surface water.